Chase-William/ASA-Automation/README.md

 2. Find *autoClickInterval* under the *[delay]* section.
 3. Replace the default *50* with your interval in milliseconds.

-## Developer Notes

-A function ending in `Safe` means it has built in mechanics to ensure the desired state is reached before returning.
+<a name="functionInterrupt"></a>

-### Interrupt Logic
+### Function Interrupt ⏯️
-To make functions easier to use, they should be interruptable, resumeable, and replaceable to allow long running processes and quick process to work together.
-Therefore, below is a map of rules all functions adhere to.
+To make functions easier to use, they should be pauseable, resumeable, and replaceable to allow:

+1. Prevent unwanted function execution overlap
+2. Prevent user request being placed in a queue delaying execution
+3. Allow long running and quick task to work together

+Therefore, the interrupt logic table has been defined below.

 #### Interruptible & Resumable Functions
 Functions that can be momentarily paused while another functions executes and later resumed afterwards automatically.